linux-can/socketcand/doc/protocol.md

 when receiving a CAN message with CAN ID 0x123 , data length 4 and data 0x11, 0x22, 0x33 and 0x44
     < frame 123 4 11 22 33 44 >

+## Mode RAW ##
+After switching to RAW mode the BCM socket is closed and a RAW socket is opened.
+Now every frame on the bus will immediately be received.
+Therefore no commands to control which frames are received are supported.
+Frames may not be sent in this mode.

+##### Switch to BCM mode #####
+With '< bcmmode >' it is possible to switch back to BCM mode.

+##### Echo command #####
+The echo command is supported and works as described under mode BCM.

+##### Statistics #####
+In RAW mode it is possible to receive bus statistics.
+Transmission is enabled by the '< statistics ival >' command.
+Ival is the interval between two statistics transmissions in milliseconds.
+The ival may be set to '0' to deactivate transmission.
+After enabling statistics transmission the data is send inline with normal CAN frames and other data.
+The daemon takes care of the interval that was specified.
+The information is transfered in the following format:
+    < stat rbytes rpackets tbytes tpackets >
+The reported bytes and packets are reported as unsigned integers.

 Service discovery
 -----------------